Application Forms

 Why is there an application fee for the live audition?

-The fee covers the cost of jury members, accompanist and building use for this unique opportunity to play an audition that is open to the public.
+The fee covers the cost of jury members, accompanist and building use.

 How big of a time commitment is Prep?

 The majority of Prep activities happen during our three academic year rotations (fall, winter, spring).
 There can be some variation in time commitment depending on chamber group assignment.
-The most serious groups with the goal of entering competitions might meet 3-5 times per week whereas a new quartet may only meet 1-3 times per week.
-In addition to chamber meetings, Prep students also attend two all-prep gatherings and 4-8 elective classes per rotation.
+The most serious groups with the goal of entering competitions might meet 2-3 times per week whereas a new quartet may only meet 1-2 times per week.
+In addition to chamber meetings, Prep students also attend two all-prep gatherings and 4-5 music theory classes per cycle.
+Students may also choose to participate in a mastercalss or recital each rotation.

-Students auditioning in-person will automatically be considered for the Prep Scholarship Competition held in the CMS Concert Hall the following day on Sept.
-8. There is a $40 competition fee for students auditioning in-person and entered into the CMS Prep Scholarship Competition.
+Students auditioning for Prep will automatically be considered for the Prep Scholarship Competition held in the CMS Concert Hall the following day on Sept.
+8.

 Prep Scholarship Competition